harmit-s/Cradle/README.md

 ### Mockups

-Mockup on my excalidraw
+Mockup on excalidraw

 ### Data

 Cradle does not rely on external data sources.
-However, it may include internal data structures for level configurations and player progress tracking using backend json file to persist the score/name on the leaderboard.
+Leaderboard data is persisted with player name and score using node/express.

 ### Endpoints

-1 post request(/leaderboard) to submit the player name/score.
+1 post request(/players) to submit the player name/score.

 ### Auth